asinesio/asinesio.github.com/source/_posts/2013-02-23-the-perils-of-the-grails-searchable-plugin.markdown

 #### Six months later...

-...your app suddenly crashes.
-No data updates can happen -- database transactions are timing out like crazy.
+...your app suddenly crashes, hard.
+No data updates are happening -- database transactions are timing out like crazy.
 You frantically turn up logging and throw your full effort at debugging.
 Since it's a transaction timeout, you focus on the database.

-You've got your ops team, your DBAs, and your network team frantically checking the database to see what could be causing the issue.
+You've got your ops team, your DBAs, and your network team frantically checking to see what could be causing the issue.

 After hours of fruitless troubleshooting, you finally remember the bug that you ignored.
 Now you see that the "random search problem" wasn't random at all.